 If you are offering an assortment of prizes, you can use a spin wheel (like this one from StreamLabs) to make it more interesting.
 Pick the winner, then spin the wheel to see what prize they win.

-How Can You Choose a Winner for Your Stream Giveaway?
+How to Choose a Winner for Your Stream Giveaway

 To keep things fair, use an extension to pick your winner.
 There are several bots or apps that you can use.
 These include: